XuLAB-MedAI/XuLAB-MedAI.github.io/research/index.md

   flip=true
 %}

-Our lab's research goal is to advance basic understanding of dsRNA editing and sensing to develop better tools for diagnosis and treatment of inflammatory disease patients.
-Specifically, we ask three questions:
+Cancer diagnosis relys on multi-modal, multi-time point, multi-scale data information.
+To construct advanced AI models to assist in cancer diagnosis and treatment, our lab focuses on developing novel multi-modal learning AI models.
+Specifically, we have devoted our efforts to the following tasks:

-  - How do self dsRNAs evade innate immune sensing?
+  - How to effectively intregrate MRI and pathology slides for cervical cancer diagnosis and prognosis?
-  - How do disease associated genetic variants affect dsRNA editing and sensing?
+  - How to effectively integrate CT imaging and clinical variables for colorectal cancer treatment response prediction?
-  - Which disease relevant cells are the trigger of immune response due to unwanted RNA sensing?
+  - How to effectively integrate pathology slides and genomic data for cancer patient survival risk prediction?

-We employ an integrated approach including both computational and experimental tools to address basic questions in dsRNA editing and sensing.
-By doing so, we aim to bring new insights into autoimmunity and RNA therapeutics.
+We employ multimodal learning methods, cross-attention mechanisms, diffusion models, domain adaptations, feature decoupling and many other techniques in this topic.

 {% include float.html clear=true %}